On multidimensional infinite dihedral group extensions of Gibbs Markov maps: Overview of Gibbs Markov maps and statement of LCLT

 \item If $d=2$, then $\tilde\nu(\tau\ge n)=C_2 (\log n)^{-1}(1+o(1))$, for some $C_2>0$.

 \item If $d\ge 3$, then $\lim_{n\to\infty}\tilde\nu(\tau\ge n)$ is a constant and $\sum_n \tilde\nu(\tau=n)< 1$. \end{itemize}

 \end{thm}

 Corollary~\ref{cor:1} is a standard consequence of LCLT (ergodicity, conservativity or dissipativity follows as in~\cite{AD01}, see also references therein).
-When $d=1,2$, strong mixing is also a standard consequence of LCLT.
-Once a LCLT, namely Theorem~\ref{prop:LCLTGM}, is obtained, the mechanism for obtaining strong mixing is at the same as if working with $\Z^d$ extensions.
+For $d=1,2$, strong mixing is also a standard consequence of LCLT.
+Once a LCLT, namely Theorem~\ref{prop:LCLTGM}, is obtained, the mechanism for obtaining strong mixing is the same as if working with $\Z^d$ extensions.

 The proof of Theorem~\ref{cor:2} is included in Section~\ref{sec:compdih}.
 One could try to follow the arguments in~\cite{T22} to obtain the tail of $\tilde\nu(\tau=n)$, but that will require much lengthier arguments, which we omit.